Trafalgar Square Christmas tree: Tree

-The Trafalgar Square Christmas tree is typically a 50- to 60-year-old Norway spruce, generally over 20 metres tall.
+The Trafalgar Square Christmas tree is typically a 50- to 60-year-old Norway spruce, generally over 20 m tall.
 The tree is cut in Norway some time in November during a ceremony attended by the British Ambassador to Norway, Mayor of Oslo, and Lord Mayor of Westminster.
 After the tree is cut, it is shipped to the UK by boat across the sea.
 At one time it was shipped to Felixstowe free of charge by a cargo ship of the Fred Olsen Line.
 As of at least 2007, the tree was shipped across the North Sea to Immingham by DFDS Tor Line.
 As of 2018, it has been the responsibility of Radius Group, to transport, guard and erect the tree in Trafalgar Square.

 The Trafalgar Square tree is decorated in a traditional Norwegian style and adorned with 500 white lights.
-In 2008, the tree utilised low-wattage halogen bulbs which used 3.5 kW of power.
+In 2008, the tree used low-wattage halogen bulbs which used 3.5 kW of power.

 At the base of the tree stands a plaque, bearing the words:

 This tree is given by the city of Oslo as a token of Norwegian gratitude to the people of London for their assistance during the years 1940-45.

 A tree has been given annually since 1947.